mathworks-ref-arch/matlab-dockerfile/MPM.md

   - Simulink Real-Time™ Target Support Package

   To install these support packages within MATLAB, see [Get and Manage Add-Ons](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html).

+- `mpm` supports installing specific update releases only for R2021b and later.
+For R2021a and earlier, `mpm` always installs the latest update release.

 - On Windows, uninstalling products that were installed using `mpm` is not supported.